micahjsmith/stacklog/README.md

 # stacklog

-Log stack-structured log messages
+Stack log messages

 - Documentation: https://micahjsmith.github.io/stacklog
 - Homepage: https://github.com/micahjsmith/stacklog

 ## Overview

 Stacklog is a tiny Python library to stack log messages.

 A stack-structured log is an approach to logging in which log messages are (conceptually) pushed onto a stack and emitted only when the pusher returns.
 Stacklog provides a single method, `stacklog`, which serves as either a decorator or a context manager.
 This is exceptionally useful in small projects or one-off scripts.

 This is illustrated best with an example: